 - They might ask you to roll your legs to one side.
 This makes it easier for them to get to your rectal region.

-- Your provider will apply a cream, gel, or chemical peel to your anal area.
+- Your professional will apply a cream, gel, or chemical peel to your anal area.
 They might give you a numbing cream if you opt for a laser treatment.

 - Voilà!
 Once they’re done, you can get dressed and take your new bleached butthole out for a spin.

 Good news!
 The entire anal bleaching process should take less than 30 minutes.
-The exact timing depends on your service and provider.
+The exact timing depends on your service and your professional.

 Most folks recover from anal bleaching in about a week.
 But it can be faster or longer depending on your skin and what kind of treatment you received.
 Here are some helpful healing tips.

 Products.
 Your professional will probably send you home with a cream, lotion, or gel to help soothe the area and kick-start the recovery process.